comet-cc/GuaranTEE/README.md

 In case of questions, please get in touch with [Sina Abdollahi](https://www.imperial.ac.uk/people/s.abdollahi22) and [Sandra Siby](https://sandrasiby.github.io/).

 ## Guide to run inference within realm
-In The following, we provide a step-by-step guide to create a realm VM that provides inference to Normal world.
+In the following, we provide a step-by-step guide to create a realm VM that provides inference to Normal world.
 What we actually need is a platform simulating an Armv9-A architecture and also necessary firmware and software which are compliant with Arm CCA extention.
 Our platform is Armv-A Base RevC AEM FVP
 ([Fixed Virtual Platform](https://developer.arm.com/Tools%20and%20Software/Fixed%20Virtual%20Platforms)) which is free-of-charge and provided by Arm.
 This platform only works only on linux hosts.
 To obtain firmware and software stack we use [arm-reference-solutions-docs](https://gitlab.arm.com/arm-reference-solutions/arm-reference-solutions-docs/-/tree/master?ref_type=heads).
 ### 1 Set up the environment
 To set up the environment and running the simulator you need to follow these steps: